jmims-workflow/prospecting-workflow-tool/README.md

 ## Key Design Decisions

-### Solve the Workflow, Not the Entire Category

-The goal was not to recreate Outreach, Salesloft, or another enterprise sales-engagement platform.
+- **Solve the Workflow, Not the Entire Category:** The goal was not to recreate Outreach, Salesloft, or another enterprise sales-engagement platform.
 The prototype focuses on the capabilities the user actually needed and intentionally leaves out functionality that was not necessary to validate the workflow.

-### Start With the User, Not the Technology

-The application requirements came from workflow discovery rather than beginning with a predetermined AI solution.

-The process was:

-**Understand the work → identify friction → determine where automation or AI helps → connect the necessary systems → preserve human control.**
+- **Start With the User, Not the Technology:** The application requirements came from workflow discovery rather than beginning with a predetermined AI solution.
+The process was: *Understand the work → identify friction → determine where automation or AI helps → connect the necessary systems → preserve human control.*

-### Design for Failure

-External integrations are not always reliable.
+- **Design for Failure:** External integrations are not always reliable.
 Tokens expire.
 Permissions change.
 APIs may not be enabled or available.
 The application therefore handles known failure states rather than assuming every external call will succeed.

-### Keep the System Interruptible

-The user can review, pause, skip, and correct activity.
+- **Keep the System Interruptible:** The user can review, pause, skip, and correct activity.
 Automation supports the salesperson rather than removing her ability to intervene.

 ---

 ## What I Learned

-### Workflow Understanding Comes Before AI Selection

-The useful question was not:

-> Where can I add AI?

-It was:

-> Where is this person losing time or capability, and what combination of software, automation, AI, and human judgment would improve that?
+- **Workflow Understanding Comes Before AI Selection:** The useful question was not *"Where can I add AI?"* It was *"Where is this person losing time or capability, and what combination of software, automation, AI, and human judgment would improve that?"*

-### Integration Work Matters as Much as the Model

-The LLM is only one part of the system.
+- **Integration Work Matters as Much as the Model:** The LLM is only one part of the system.
 Authentication, APIs, permissions, application state, error handling, and user experience determine whether an AI capability is actually usable.

-### Adoption Depends on Trust and Control

-For a workflow involving communication with real prospects, greater autonomy is not automatically better.
+- **Adoption Depends on Trust and Control:** For a workflow involving communication with real prospects, greater autonomy is not automatically better.
 Making AI output reviewable and automation interruptible gives the user visibility into what the system is doing.

-### Prototyping Exposes Production Requirements

-Building the workflow made it easier to identify what would be required to make the application reliable, governable, and scalable for broader organizational use.
+- **Prototyping Exposes Production Requirements:** Building the workflow made it easier to identify what would be required to make the application reliable, governable, and scalable for broader organizational use.

 ---